Feeling under the weather and looking for a soothing, warm drink?

 How to order a medicine ball at Starbucks

-You can order Honey Citrus Mint Tea from your Starbucks barista or via the Starbucks appIf these options are unavailable, you can use a third-party service like Uber Eats.
+You can order Honey Citrus Mint Tea from your Starbucks barista or via the Starbucks appIf these options are unavailable, you can use a third-party service, such as Uber Eats.

-The only thing stopping most people from ordering a medicine ball at Starbucks is that they are unaware that it was added to the menu.
+The only thing stopping most people from ordering a medicine ball at Starbucks is that they are unaware it has been added to the menu.

 Before, the medicine ball was considered a “secret menu item,” and you had to know the right ingredients to combine it.